Mouse Polling Rate Test Results Are Inconsistent? Why It Happens

 Unintentional double-clicks and scroll jumps directly affect competitive gaming performance.
 Verify your mouse is registering inputs correctly before ranked matches.

 Always test a second-hand mouse before buying.
-Check all three buttons for correct registration and scroll for smoothness—common wear points on used mice.
+Check all three buttons for correct registration and scroll for smoothness; these are common wear points on used mice.

 Use our click test to confirm whether your mouse has switch wear.
 Seeing two click events per press confirms the problem and helps you decide between repair, warranty claim, or replacement.